deckhouse/deckhouse/.github/pull_request_template.md

 -->

 ## Checklist
-- [ ] The code is covered by hook tests
-- [ ] The code is covered by matix tests
+- [ ] The code is covered by unit tests.
-- [ ] The code is covered by template tests
+- [ ] e2e tests are passed.
-- [ ] Documentation updated according to the changes
+- [ ] Documentation updated according to the changes.
-- [ ] Changes were tested in the Kubernetes cluster manually
+- [ ] Changes were tested in the Kubernetes cluster manually.

 ## Changelog entries
 <!---